recluze/graphics-design-roadmap/README.md

 * If you move towards the area of animations and video, music is impermissible.
 * Design promoting any impermissible event/idea is also impermissible.

+## Opting Out

+This course is completely optional.
+So, if you ever feel that you don't want to (or cannot) continue with the course, simply drop me a line saying that you have to work on your formal courses.
+There will be no hard feelings because I understand that this might not be something everyone would want to spend their time on.

 ## Course Link

 If you agree, please join the course here: https://recluze.teachable.com/p/graphics-design-basics